letta-code/letta-code/README.md

 letta
 ```

-You can also install me as a GitHub Action, so you can tag me using `@letta-code` in GitHub issues/PRs (I can closed issues, solve bugs, tidy up documentation - whatever you want!).
+You can also install me as a GitHub Action, so you can tag me using `@letta-code` in GitHub issues/PRs (I can triage issues, solve bugs, tidy up documentation - whatever you want!).
 Check out the [GitHub Action docs](https://docs.letta.com/letta-code/github-action) for more info.

 I'm fully open source, so you can customize me however you want - check out my source code [here](https://github.com/letta-ai/letta-code).
 To learn more about why I was built, check out [this blog](https://www.letta.com/blog/letta-code).